NBISweden/EMBLmyGFF3/README.md

 ## PARAMETER

-Some parameters are mandatory and sone other are not.
+Some parameters are mandatory and some others are not.
 Here is a list of all parameters available.
 You can also find a comprehensive help about the different parameters using the software help command.

 positional arguments: